itrice/Gitversion-MSBuild-Task-Demo/README.md

 Step 4: Do some git commits, and build your project.
 And then, congratulations, you can see the Gitversion Task has worked.

-Setp 5: As to use some advanced featrues, you could create a gitversion.yml file in your local.
+Setp 5: As to use some advanced featrues, you could create a gitversion.yml file in your local (btw, you also can use Command Line tool with inital command to inital a new gitversion.yml).
 Just look like below codes:

 ```next-version: 8.1.0
 assembly-versioning-scheme: MajorMinorPatch